AmrMohamad/PyKanban/README.md

 ==>
 ```

-And so on, the way with the second card.
+And so on, the same way with the second card.

 The limitations are: